Hive Deployment and Operations#

 The following are the major components of Apache Hive Architecture.

-• Metastore (RDBMS): Think of the Metastore as a library catalog.
+- Metastore (RDBMS): Think of the Metastore as a library catalog.
 It stores information about the data, like where it’s located, what it looks like, and how it’s organized.
 This helps Hive keep track of the data and make sense of it.
-In our cluster, its PostgreSQL DB.
+In our cluster, it is PostgreSQL DB.

-• Optimizer: The Optimizer is like a performance coach.
-It looks at the plan created by the Compiler and finds ways to make it more efficient.
-It might combine multiple steps into one or rearrange them to get the best results.
+- Optimizer: The Optimizer is like a performance coach.
+It examines the plan created by the Compiler and finds ways to make it more efficient.
+For example, it might combine multiple steps into one or rearrange them to get the best results.

-• Thrift Server and CLI/UI: The Thrift Server is like a receptionist.
-It allows external clients to interact with Hive using standard protocols like JDBC or ODBC.
-The CLI (Command-Line Interface) and UI (User Interface) provide a way for users to run HiveQL queries and interact with Hive directly.
+- Thrift Server and CLI/UI: The Thrift Server is like a receptionist.
+External clients can interact with Hive using standard protocols like JDBC or ODBC.
+The CLI (Command-Line Interface) and UI (User Interface) allow users to run HiveQL queries and interact with Hive directly.

-Without further theory, lets dive into our hands-on exercises where we start hive services, deploy the metadata database and tables in the underlying RDBMS (its PostgreSQL in our cluster), create Hive databases and tables, insert data into our tables, see how the data in these tables reflect in the underlying storage layer HDFS, learn the difference between internal and external table terms, play with partitioning and bucketing, and finally cover the performance optimization tips.
+Without further theory, let’s dive into our hands-on exercises where we start hive services, deploy the metadata database and tables in the underlying RDBMS (it is PostgreSQL in our cluster), create Hive databases and tables, insert data into our tables, see how the data in these tables reflect in the underlying storage layer HDFS, learn the difference between internal and external table terms, play with partitioning and bucketing, and finally cover the performance optimization tips.

 Check if the containers of our Hadoop cluster are up and running.
-See this chapter on how to deploy this cluster.
+See this chapter for instructions on deploying this cluster.

 docker ps --format 'table {{.ID}}\t{{.Names}}\t{{.Status}}'